 Assessing ITER progress for the US legislators

 ''We never quite realized until today the sheer size of the project and the state of development it has reached already,'' said the visitors from the US Senate and House of Representatives.
-They are seen here at the Tokamak Seismic Pit with ITER's Tim Watson and F4E's Caroline Forestier.
+They are seen here at the Tokamak Seismic Pit with ITER's Tim Watson and Caroline Forestier, who works for the European site team.

 Through their respective Appropriations Committees, the United States Senate and House of Representatives oversee the billions of federal dollars allocated to different projects.